Spring-Framework-Java-Apps/twitterwall2/src/site/markdown/contribute.md

 ### Support

 Let me know if you are using Twitterwall.
-I may get around to creating a showcase page listing user sites.
+I may get around to creating a showcase pageContent listing user sites.

 [Contact me][av-site] if you have questions about Twitterwall, or just like to say something about it.
 If you _really really_ like it and want to support the author, I will be glad to